Military operations in Ladakh (1948): Liberation of Leh and Kargil

-Since the raiders were inactive on the Leh front during 77 Para Brigade's operations in Zoji La, Leh Brigade went onto the offensive advancing from Tharu to Marol on the north bank of the Indus and from Chilling to Lamayuru to Kargil on the south bank.
+Since the pro-Pakistani forces were inactive on the Leh front during 77 Para Brigade's operations in Zoji La, Leh Brigade went onto the offensive advancing from Tharu to Marol on the north bank of the Indus and from Chilling to Lamayuru to Kargil on the south bank.
 Another detachment advanced along the Shyok River clearing opposition on that axis and securing the Nubra Valley flank.

 On the Zoji La front, 77 Parachute Brigade launched a deliberate attack and captured Matayan on 13 November and Dras on 15 November.
-The brigade linked up on 24 November at Kargil with Indian troops advancing from Leh while the enemy withdrew northwards toward Skardu.
-The Indian pursuit was halted by fierce enemy action at Chathatang as the enemy soldiers blew themselves under Indian tanks to save their posts, 5 km ahead of the Marol fork of the Indus.
-The strong enemy defenses, on both banks of the Indus, resisted till 1 January 1949 when a ceasefire was called.
+The brigade linked up on 24 November at Kargil with Indian troops advancing from Leh while the Pakistani positions withdrew northwards toward Skardu.
+The Indian pursuit was halted by fierce military action at Chathatang as the Pakistani soldiers blew themselves under Indian tanks to save their posts, 5 km ahead of the Marol fork of the Indus.
+The strong Pakistani defenses, on both banks of the Indus, resisted till 1 January 1949 when a ceasefire was called.